-August is often one of the driest months of the year, and the month’s leading up to it this year have been particularly dry too, meaning our gardens are needing some extra special care.
+August is often one of the driest months of the year and, with there set to be more extreme heatwaves coming our way this August, it’s meaning our gardens are needing some extra special care.
 August is a great time to get out and enjoy the outdoors but it’s also a time that we need to give some extra focus to keeping our gardens looking luscious.
 It is a time when gardens often become a whole lot livelier.
 With colourful late-summer flowers coming into bloom, BBQs blazing, al fresco dining and lots of outdoor fun being enjoyed, the garden becomes the place to be.

 There are most definitely a few jobs that need doing in the garden during August but don’t worry, we’ve got loads of hint and tips as to how to make the most of the great weather and tick off your jobs while you’re at it.

 If you’ve been busy in the garden this year like so many of us have, your outdoor space should now be reaping the rewards and be full of colour as well as have plenty of veg ready for you to harvest and enjoy.